sudheerj/javascript-interview-questions/README.md

 ##### Answer: 1

 ES6 provides method definitions and property shorthands for objects.
-So both prop2 and prop3 treated as regular function values.
+So both prop2 and prop3 are treated as regular function values.
 </p>
 </details>